janhq/cortex.cpp/README.md

 > You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 14B models, and 32 GB to run the 32B models.

 ## Cortex.cpp CLI Commands
-For comprehensive details on CLI commands, please refer to the [CLI Reference documentation](https://cortex.so/docs/cli).
+For complete details on CLI commands, please refer to our [CLI documentation](https://cortex.so/docs/cli).

 ## REST API
 Cortex.cpp includes a REST API accessible at `localhost:3928`.
 For a complete list of endpoints and their usage, visit our [API documentation](https://cortex.so/api-reference).